Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Theoretical framework

 \subsubsection{Symmetric corrections for $B\to \ell\ell\ell'\nu$ at NLL}

-Comparing Eq.~\eqref{eq:formfac} to Eq.~\eqref{eq:FVFA} we observe two differences.
-The first is that $q^2$ now appears in the denominator.
-The second is that we have not yet included the factor $R(E_\gamma,\mu)$ containing the NLL corrections.
+Before coming to the once-subtracted dispersion relations, let us first consider the NLL corrections which were included for the on-shell photon case in Eq.~\eqref{eq:FVFA} via the factor $R(E_\gamma,\mu)$.
 The radiative corrections for $B\to \ell\nu\gamma$ at NLL are significant and were seen in Refs.~\cite{Beneke:2011nf,Beneke:2018wjp} to affect the form factors by $20-40\% $.
-Note that these NLL corrections not only affect the leading-order contribution, i.e.~the first term in Eq.~\eqref{eq:FVFA}, but also the soft contribution, as described in Ref.~\cite{Beneke:2018wjp}.
-The factor $R(E_\gamma,\mu)$ introduced in Ref.~ via \cite{Beneke:2011nf} can be adapted to our case,
+Note that these NLL corrections not only affect the leading-order contribution, i.e.~that given by Eq.~\eqref{eq:FVFALO}, but also the soft contribution, as described in Ref.~\cite{Beneke:2018wjp}.
+The factor $R(E_\gamma,\mu)$ introduced in Ref.~\cite{Beneke:2011nf} can be adapted to our case,